| Internet-Draft | Mission Security Model | August 2026 |

-Mission-Bound Authorization for OAuth 2.0 and its companion profiles spread enforcement across several components: a Mission Issuer derives authority and, in the OAuth binding, gates issuance (an OAuth Authorization Server, or a standalone Mission Authority Server that records and serves Missions without issuing tokens); a Policy Enforcement Point and Policy Decision Point evaluate each action; a harness establishes a mediated execution environment; a consent rendering layer discloses authority to an Approver; an orchestrator unwinds in-flight work; and optional services report Mission state, adjudicate requested authority, log evidence, and report completion events.
+Mission-Bound Authorization for OAuth 2.0 and its companion profiles spread enforcement across several components: a Mission Issuer, in one of three bindings (OAuth Authorization Server, standalone Mission Authority Server, AAuth Person Server), derives authority and, where it also issues tokens, gates issuance; a Policy Enforcement Point and Policy Decision Point evaluate each action; a harness establishes a mediated execution environment; a consent rendering layer discloses authority to an Approver; an orchestrator unwinds in-flight work; and optional services report Mission state, adjudicate requested authority, meter consumption, manage the Mission fleet, log evidence, and report completion events.
 In cross-domain use, a resource-side Authorization Server joins this base.
 Each profile states its own security considerations, but no single document says which components must be trusted, what each assumes of the others, and how the compromise of each degrades the guarantees.
 This document provides that consolidated view.
-It is an Informational security model for the Mission suite: it defines the trusted base, the cross-cutting assumptions, and the consequence of each component's compromise, and it points to the normative security considerations of each profile rather than restating them.¶
+It is an Informational security model for the Mission suite: it defines the trusted base, the cross-cutting assumptions, the named guarantees with the components each rests on, and the residual risks a deployment still owns, and it points to the normative security considerations of each profile rather than restating them.¶

 This note is to be removed before publishing as an RFC.¶